 Most of the challenges I’ve had are fairly small, but I think they’re good to keep in mind.

 While many of the pockets have zippers, there are some that don’t.
 Stuff can fall out of these pockets if you’re not careful.
 I’d prefer more zippers instead of velcro to avoid this problem.

 I’ve also found that weight can be a problem if you don’t balance things appropriately between right and left.
 Most of the pockets without zippers are on the left side, which means it’s easier to keep bigger items on the right side.
 I’d prefer a second large pocket on the left side with a zipper.

 Should you get the BauBax 2.0?

-Hopefully, I’ve shown you what makes the BauBax such a unique travel jacket.
+Hopefully, my BauBax 2.0 review has shown you what makes this such a unique travel jacket.

 If you’re looking for a minimal, lightweight travel jacket that can hold all your gear, than you’ll love it.
 The pockets and accessories are incredibly useful for travel and for daily life, too.

 I can carry a small camera, phone, cables, power bank, wallet, keys, pen, and many other things in the jacket.
 For me, that means that if I don’t need my laptop I can get around without a backpack.